mniju/Blog/_posts/2020-07-24-An-Introduction-to-PPO.md

 ![PPO_Images/Untitled%209.png](../../../../images/PPO_Images/Untitled%209.png)

 The policies should be bound by KL divergence.
-If policies are close in KL-divergence - the approximation is good !
+If KL divergence of two policies are less, they are close in Policy space

 **Kullback-Leibler Divergence:**